Safety When it Matters Most

 Material handling operations like loading and unloading trucks can encounter potentially hazardous situations.
 Industrial trucks and personnel working together in close proximity can be challenging and difficult to control.
-In the worst-case scenarios this can lead to injury or property damages.
+In the worst-case scenario, this can lead to injury or property damage.

-The Linde Safety Guard is an innovative assistance system that enhances safety for truck operators and pedestrian personnel in areas where trucks are in use.
-Active advance warning mechanisms in the event of potential hazards, means that everyone involved can react immediately.
-Depending on the application and the selected detection modules, the Safety Guard system warns either by sound emissions, flashing LED lights or vibrations.
-Hazards can then be neutralised before any physical injury or collateral damage occurs.
+The Linde Safety Guard is an innovative monitoring system which increases safety for truck operators and pedestrians in the vicinity of the truck.
+Active advance warning in the event of potential hazards mean that everyone involved can react immediately.
+Depending on the application and the equipment, the Safety Guard system warns of imminent danger via acoustic signals, flashing LED lights or vibrations.
+Hazards can then be dealt with before any physical injury or collateral damage occurs.